SagaeHaruki/3D-GameScripts/README.md

 - No Changes

 > Animations Script:
-- Adjustments for smoother animation when Moving and is trying to attack
+- Adjustments for smoother animation when Moving and is trying to attack.
-- Adjustments for smoother animation when Not Moving and is tryign to attack
+- Adjustments for smoother animation when Not Moving and is tryign to attack.
+- Stop some animation when the player is attacking.

 > Change State Script:
 - Suppose to have a Attacking State.
 (Will do no next commit)